 Paid Family Leave (PFL)

-Paid Family Leave is a part of the SDI program and there aren't any detached premiums to pay for the benefit.
+Paid Family Leave is a part of the SDI program and there aren't any separate premiums to pay for the benefit.
 If an employee is eligible for SDI, then they are also eligible for PFL.

-PFL comes with a few special rules including a dissimilar claim form.
+PFL comes with a few special rules including a different claim form.
 If someone takes PFL to take care of a sick family member, their doctor has to certify their illness.
 The caregiver can only get six weeks of PFL a year, and it doesn't protect someone's job.
 Family Medical Leave Act may need to be invoked in order to protect a job position.

 SDI considers a pregnancy as a condition that might keep someone from working for a period of time.
 The benefit period for pregnancy is four weeks before the due date to six weeks after delivering.
 If there's an issue with recovery or pregnancy that keeps her from working past the benefit period, the physician needs to state so on the form.
 After the delivery, she does not need to apply for a separate PFL claim to have time to bond with her child.
 PFL sends a form to fill out after the SDI benefit ends.
 She will get the same benefits as she did during the pregnancy.

-How do I Contact the SDI Program?
+How Do I Contact the SDI Program?

 An employee has to contact the Employment Development Department (EDD) of California about SDI benefits.
 Non-English speakers can ask for a person who speaks their language.

-What are the Medical Eligibility Requirements for SDI?
+What Are the Medical Eligibility Requirements for SDI?